Manage High Blood Pressure with Simple Yoga Asanas

 • Continue inhaling and exhaling until your body feels completely relaxed.

-If you have body weakness, sign up for free.
+If you have body weakness, sign up for free online yoga classes.
 Find your weaknesses with AI-enabled analysis and let yoga experts find you a remedy.

 Dhanurasana (Bow Pose)